 Including more than 3 controls per case does not lead to a notable increases in the precision of the estimates.
 When possible and resource-saving, the number of controls sampled per case by calendar week will be restricted.
-When test-negative controls are being used, restricting the number of controls might be possible for some sites where SARI patients can be enrolled after their SARS-CoV-2 status is known and before they are transferred to either the COVID-19 or non-COVID-19 area within the hospital.
-This will be described as part of the patient flow (Section 13.6), when applicable.
+Restricting the number of controls might be possible for some sites where SARI patients can be enrolled after their SARS-CoV-2 status is known and before they are transferred to either the COVID-19 or non-COVID-19 area within the hospital.
+This will be described as part of the patient flow, when applicable.